CS499-RoboVac/Robovac/README.md

 # Robovac
 The main repo for Team 1's CS499 project

+#  If you are looking for instructions on how to install and run the project, go [here](HowToInstallAndRun.md)

 ## Setting up your dev environment
 We will be using python 11 with Pygame, Tkinter, and any other libraries we end up using